The role of twins in computing planar supports of hypergraphs: Relevant twins for -outerplanar supports

 As before, let $\psi(m, r) \coloneqq \suppsize$. {\ensuremath{\psi(m, r)}} \begin{lemma} If a hypergraph $\Hyp = (\Ver,\Ed)$ has an \loutp\ support, then it has a representative \loutp\ support with at most $\sss$ vertices. \end{lemma} \begin{proof} Let~$G=(W,E)$ be a representative \loutp\ support for~$\Hyp$ with the minimum number of vertices and fix a corresponding planar embedding.
-Assume towards a contradiction that $|W|>\sss$.
+Assume towards a contradiction that~$|W|>\sss$.
 We show that there is a representative support for~$\Hyp$ with less than $\sss$ vertices.

-We aim to apply Theorem\nobreakspace \ref {sepseq} to $G$.
+We aim to apply \cref{sepseq} to $G$.
 For this we need that $G$ is connected and does not contain any bridges.
-Indeed, if $G$ is not connected, then add edges between its connected components in a tree-like fashion.
+Indeed, if $G$ is not connected, then pick a vertex incident with the outer face for each connected component and add edges to make the picked vertices induce a path.
 This does not affect the outerplanarity number of~$G$ (although it adds bridges).
 If $G$ has a bridge~$\{u, v\}$, then proceed as follows.
 At least one of the ends of the bridge, say $v$, has degree at least two because~$|W| > \sss \geq 2$.
-One neighbor~$w \neq u$ of $v$ is incident with the same face as~$u$, because $\{u, v\}$ is a bridge.
+One neighbor~$w \neq u$ of $v$ is incident with the same face as~$u$, because~$\{u, v\}$ is a bridge.
 Add the edge~$\{u, w\}$.
 Thus, edge~$\{u, v\}$ ceases to be a bridge.
 We can embed $\{u, w\}$ in such a way that the face~$\geom{F}$ incident with $u, v$, and $w$ is split into one face that is incident with only $\{u, v, w\}$ and devoid of any other vertex, and one face~$\geom{F}'$ that is incident with all the vertices that are incident with $\geom{F}$ including~$u, v$, and~$w$.
 This implies that each vertex retains its layer~$L_i$, meaning that $G$ remains \loutp.
 Thus, we may assume that $G$ is connected, bridgeless, and \loutp.